 attr height = 30 Lot --> extrude(height)

 Create a new mapping layer, choose your skyline map, set the bounds to fit your scene, and add a new attribute skylineValue.
 Its range will define the range of the building heights.

-Select all footprint shapes, and click on the connection icon for rule attribute height in the Inspector.
+Select all footprint shapes, and choosefor rule attribute height in the Inspector to start the Connection Editor.
 Choose layer attribute, select the new Skyline map layer and the attribute skylineValue

 Copyright ©2008-2017 Esri R&D Center Zurich.
 All rights reserved.